cwaage/cs50_labs/README.md

 ````
 Hello Chris Waage
 ````
-{% next "Style, Check and Submit" %}
+{% next "Check, Style and Submit" %}

 #### Check
 You can use the 'check50' command as shown below to check if your syntax and function are correct